alliance-genome/agr_ui/README.md

 The [Nx CLI](https://nx.dev/latest/react/getting-started/cli-overview) or the interactive [Nx Console]() is used to build, run, test apps and libs, as well as generating library or application code with modern tooling enabled (such as ESLint/TSlint, Prettier, Jest, Cypress, Storybook).

+## Folder structure

+**If you developed in this repo before it was reorganizated, you will find that code moved to [apps/main-app/](apps/main-app/).**

+`apps/` contains frontend sites that can be developed and deployed independently

+`libs/` contains shared libraries across apps.
+These libaraies can be published for use outside of this repo.
+But publishing a library is not necessary for using it within the repo.

+`package.json`, `package-lock.json` and `node_modules/` track the dependencies for by all apps and libs.
+This means that dependencies installation for any app or library should happend at the **root** of the project.

+`workspace.json` is where configuration for apps and libs are defined.

 ## Prerequisites

 nvm is used to manage Node.js versions.
 [Follow these instructions](https://github.com/nvm-sh/nvm#installing-and-updating) to install nvm.